Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Experiments

 \textbf{Performance Breakdown.} In \cref{tab:render_timings}, we compare how parts of the rendering influence the total runtime.
 We denote the creation of per-tile primitive lists (cf. Kerbl~et~al.~\cite{kerbl3Dgaussians}) as \textit{tiling} and per-tile color computations as \textit{blending}.
 The speed of 3DGS is equally limited by tiling and blending.
 StopThePop~\cite{radl2024stopthepop} implements significant optimizations for the tiling step in an attempt to reduce the overhead of their hierarchical sorting during blending, which is the main bottleneck.
 In contrast, we use a 16-bit unsigned integer as the key for each Gaussian/tile instance, as we do not require any global depth-sorting.
 This speeds up tiling by a similar amount as the revised culling strategy of StopThePop.
 Regarding the blending step, our hybrid transparency approach requires only partial depth-ordering making it significantly faster than the approach of StopThePop.

 \textbf{Perspectively Correct Splat Evaluation.} As previously discussed, our contributions can be integrated into 3D Gaussian splatting implementations independently.
 Our hybrid transparency approach (\cref{ssec:hybrid_transp}) is mainly a method for addressing popping artifacts without sacrificing computational efficiency.
 However, our perspectively accurate splat evaluation (\cref{ssec:splat_eval}) should prove beneficial across a much broader range of applications due to its accuracy.
 As can be seen in \cref{tab:splat_eval}, using it alongside the approximately depth-ordered alpha blending from 3DGS~\cite{kerbl3Dgaussians} improves results for all image quality metrics.
-Note that the increase in speed compared to 3DGS is mostly due to improved global as well as per-pixel culling, which reduces the number of required computations.
+Note that a major portion of the speed increase over 3DGS comes from our approach providing tight screen-space bounds for each splat.
+These significantly reduce the amount of global memory accesses, sorting overhead, and the number of splats processed during blending.

 \textbf{Hybrid Transparency Ablations.} To analyze the behavior of our hybrid transparency-based blending, we perform ablations on the nine scenes from the Mip-NeRF360 dataset~\cite{barron2022mipnerf360}.
-The quantitative results shown in \cref{tab:ht_ablations} clearly indicate that $K=16$ is the optimal choice for our approach.
+The quantitative results shown in \cref{tab:ablations} clearly indicate that $K=16$ is the optimal choice for our approach.
+Note that rendering is slightly slower with $K=8$ as the number of splats created during optimization increases as core size decreases.

 We also show visual comparisons in \cref{fig:ht_ablations} showing that blending without any sorting is not a valid option as it causes the foreground to become transparent.
 However, we do find that background reconstruction seems to improve in this case.
 With our default configuration of $K=16$, omitting tail computation during inference causes a small drop in image quality, which is most noticeable in the sky.
 Importantly, not using the tail during training causes catastrophic failure.

+\textbf{Densification Ablations.} As described in \cref{ssec:implementation}, we make multiple adjustments to the adaptive density control mechanism proposed by Kerbl~et~al.~\cite{kerbl3Dgaussians}.
+The ablations in \cref{tab:ablations} clearly show why this is necessary for our ray-splat intersection-based approach.
+Not scaling the gradient of the splat means by half the respective distance to the camera~\cite{moenne2024gaussiantracer} results in significant under-reconstruction, whereas dropping either the 3D filter~\cite{yu2024mip} or using the standard opacity reset~\cite{kerbl3Dgaussians} every 3,000 iterations instead of an opacity decay~\cite{radl2024stopthepop} results in the optimization running out of memory due to over-reconstruction.
+Furthermore, the visibility score-based pruning~\cite{niemeyer2024radsplat} simultaneously improves quality and speed as it helps to prevents over-reconstruction by pruning low-opacity splats, which would otherwise cause overfitting.